-DOC monitors rat numbers using tracking tunnels before and after predator control operations to guage their success.
+DOC monitors rat numbers using tracking tunnels containing ink pads, before and after predator control operations to gauge their success.

-While rodents will reinvade from surrounding areas, in the beech forest environment rat numbers generally stay low until the next forest mast or seeding.
+While rodents will reinvade from surrounding areas, in the beech forest environment rat numbers generally stay low until the next forest mast.

-DOC works to continually improve its predator control operatons to achieve the best results possible.
-Knowledge gained from the 2014 and 2016 Battle for our Birds programmes is being used to fine-tune our predator control operations for 2017.
+DOC works to continually improve its predator control operations to achieve the best results possible.
+Knowledge gained from these results will be used to improve and finetune future programmes.